What is Good Building Practitioner Advocacy?

 Get fresh on point references from people of good repute.

 Once one is the subject of investigation, immediately reflect upon what went wrong.
 Get advice on how to effect systematic change to ensure that the cause of the professional problem is identified and cured.
-If one can give evidence that one has identified the problem that led to the professional failure and has put in place systems to ensure that it can ever happen again, this tends to bode well with decision-makers.
+If one can give evidence that one has identified the problem that led to the professional failure and has put in place systems to ensure that it can ever happen again.
+Positive systemic change is one of the considerations that will be taken into account in mitigation submissions.

 Be genuinely contrite and respectful.

-If guilty, fess up, admit the mistake, and do not fight the unwinnable point.
-Do not contest the incontestable, for it is only the fool that engages in such folly.
-Nothing will alienate a decision-maker faster than arrogance and the running of silly technical points, particularly when there is evidence of prima facie guilt.
+If guilty, provided your solicitor or barrister sanctions this approach in their advocacy, fess up, admit the mistake, and do not fight the unwinnable point.
+Do not contest the incontestable.
+Nothing will alienate a decision-maker faster than arrogance and the running of obfuscational technical points, particularly when there is evidence of prima facie guilt.

-Give evidence of financials and dependants, because if a fine is handed down, one’s financial status may influence the decision maker’s penalty disposition.
+Give evidence of financials and dependants, because if a fine is handed down, one’s financial status is often a relevant consideration with regards to the decision maker’s penalty disposition, particularly when deliberating upon the amount of the fine.

 Prepare, prepare, prepare; do not underestimate the importance of meticulous preparation and being able to access advocates adept at same.

-In this jurisdiction, where the decision-maker is in the seat of power in that they can determine whether “you are rubbed” out or not – do not be arrogant in your disposition.
-This recommendation may seem somewhat trite because it would seem to be axiomatic that arrogance will be poorly perceived but the writer has observed the capacity for respondents to be arrogant more often than one would imagine.
+In this jurisdiction, to state the obvious, the decision-maker is in the seat of power in that they can determine the severity of the censure – do not be arrogant in your disposition.
+This recommendation may seem somewhat trite because it would seem to be axiomatic that arrogance will be poorly perceived but the capacity for respondents to be arrogant has been observed more often than one would imagine.
 Petulance and irreverence, particularly where there is a serious case to answer, will not bode well.

 Do not choose an advocate who likes taking esoteric or ‘obfuscational’ points.